openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 The installer will detect situations in which it's unlikely the user will want to set up a load-balancer.
 For now, those situations only include installation of single control-plane node cluster deployments on the "none" platform.
-In those situations, the installer will set `DefaultRouterPlacement` to be `ControlPlane`.
+In those situations, the installer will set `DefaultPlacement` to be `ControlPlane`.
 Since there's just a single control-plane node, `ControlPlane` topology would be `SingleReplica` and the combined effect would be that the `IngressController` will have just a single replica and be pinned to the single